-Dr. Everold N. Hosein is President, COMBI Institute Inc., and Distinguished Scholar at the City University of New York Graduate School of Public Health & Health Policy (CUNY SPH).
+Dr. Everold N. Hosein is President of the COMBI Institute Inc., and Distinguished Scholar at the City University of New York Graduate School of Public Health & Health Policy (CUNY SPH).
 Dr. Hosein is an international communication specialist with 40 years of experience in strategic marketing communication, advocacy and public relations, and IEC (information-education-communication) related to social development issues, particularly in public health, sexual and reproductive health (including maternal/child health, family planning and HIV/AIDS prevention), population and development, health promotion, nutrition, early childhood education, juvenile justice, children’s welfare and girls education, and agricultural and rural development.
 Dr. Hosein serves as a Senior Communication Advisor/Consultant to WHO, and as a COMBI Communication Consultant to UNICEF, UNFPA, UNEP and UN WOMEN.

 He created the Communication for Behavioural Impact method at New York University in 1994.
 It was adopted by the World Health Organization in 2000.
 Previous COMBI Summer Institutes have been held in New York City and Nagoya, Japan.

 US $2,750 per person (includes costs for all course materials).
 A non-refundable advance of US $1,000 of the US$2,750 tuition will be expected to be paid by May 1, 2020 upon acceptance to the course.
 The remaining tuition fee will need to be paid by May 29 2020.
 Tuition fees will be paid to The COMBI Institute by bank wire transfer and payment instructions for this will be provided at the time of acceptance into the course.
 At this time, no scholarships are available for this course from CUNY or the COMBI Institute.

 Accommodation and meals will be the responsibility of individual participants or their sponsors.
 CUNY will offer some advice on suitable accommodations near CUNY SPH.